-- ifconfig, route and ip directly manipulate the running kernel, and are not permanent changes to the system.
-After a reboot, changes will be lost. - To make IP address, netmask and gateway changes permanent, you have to edit two configuration files: - /etc/sysconfig/network-scripts/ifcfg-eth0 - /etc/sysconfig/network
+- ifconfig and route directly manipulate the running kernel, and are not permanent changes to the system.
+After a reboot, changes will be lost. - To make IP address, netmask and gateway changes permanent, you have to edit two configuration files: - /etc/sysconfig/network-services/ifcfg-eth0 - /etc/sysconfig/network